NickKarpowicz/Scarab/README.md

 # Build requirements
-if you want to build it yourself, you'll need [Ocean Direct](https://www.oceaninsight.com/products/software/drivers/oceandirect/) from Ocean Insight.
+if you want to build it yourself, you'll need [Ocean Direct](https://www.oceanoptics.com/software/).
 Additionally, it depends on the [GTK4](https://www.gtk.org) GUI library.
 This should be available on any Linux system.
 The Windows build will obtain it automatically.

 # Linux build instructions
 First, you'll have to install Ocean Direct.
 It is assumed to be installed in the default location (/usr/local/OceanOptics).